Today, we’re going to learn how to build a web scraper and make it find a specific string of data, no matter whether it is a static or a dynamic page.

 'a[href*="/r/webscraping/comments"] > div’ in the first selector to tell our scraper where to look for the data, before asking it to return the text within the H3 tag with

 push() method to add the word “title:” before every data string.
 This makes it easier to read.

 After updating your code, it should look like this:

 You can now test your code using

 node scraperapi2.js.
-It will return all the H3 titles it can find on the rendered page:
+It should return all the H3 titles it can find on the rendered page:

 Note: For a more in-depth look at this library, here’s Puppeteer’s documentation.